 Noise by Part of Kerhonkson

 Average noise levels for Kerhonkson residents, grouped by direction from the center of Kerhonkson.
-Southern Kerhonkson carries the highest population-weighted average; Northern Kerhonkson carries the lowest.
-Just 1% of residents in Northern Kerhonkson live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Southern Kerhonkson.
+The highest population-weighted average is in southern Kerhonkson; the lowest is in northwestern Kerhonkson, where just 0% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 6% of people above 55 dBA